saifullahjalwathee/cbi-neft-voucher-tool/README.md

 ### Option A — just run the exe (no Python needed)

-Grab `NEFTApp.exe` from [Releases](https://github.com/saifullahjalwathee/cbi-neft-voucher-tool/releases/tag/v1.0.0) (once published), copy it anywhere on a Windows PC, and double-click.
+Grab `NEFTApp.exe` from [Releases](https://github.com/saifullahjalwathee/cbi-neft-voucher-tool/releases/tag/v1.0.0), copy it
+anywhere on a Windows PC, and double-click.
 Windows SmartScreen will show an "Unknown publisher" warning the first time since the exe isn't code-signed — click **More info → Run anyway**.